Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 1. The remote procedure call framework provided by the operating system.
 2. The code of the crypto service.
 3. The code of the PSA Crypto dispatch layer (also known as the core), which is provided by Mbed TLS.
-4. The implementation of the cryptographic mechanism, which may be provided by Mbed TLS or by a third-party driver.
+4. The driver implementing the cryptographic mechanism, which may be provided by Mbed TLS (built-in driver) or by a third-party driver.

 The [PSA Crypto API specification](https://arm-software.github.io/psa-api/crypto/1.1/overview/conventions.html#stability-of-parameters) puts the responsibility for protection on the implementation of the PSA Crypto API, i.e. (3) or (4).